henniggroup/VASPsol/docs/USAGE.md

     This corresponds to the default case where the solvent is water with a relative permittivity of 80.
 Note, The cavitation energy in the solvation model requires a higher resolution than neeed for vacuum calculations.
-    So pleae make sure that ENCUT is large enough and also set PREC=Accurate.
+    So please make sure that ENCUT is large enough and also set PREC=Accurate.
 ```

 - The relative permittivity of the solvent can be changed from the default value of 78.4 for water